digitalronin-me/dr-vimfiles/README.md

 Commit your changes back up to the repository.
 F/ will run this script once a week to keep the submodules as up to date as possible.

-## Plug-Ins

-Plug-ins are managed using [vim-pathogen][pathogen].
-For a list of all plug-ins, and informationon how to manage them, please refer to the `README` file in `dr-vimfiles/home/.vim/core-upstream/bundle/`.

 ## Syntax Checkers